TeamJumpstart/InformatiCup2021/index.md

 </div>

 This state representation only consists of a square image and thus is well suited as input for a convolutional neural network.
-With a radius of 10, the reduced state space has a dimension of ℝ<sup>21×21</sup>.
+With a radius of 10, the reduced state space has a dimension of ℝ<span style="vertical-align: super; font-size: smaller;">21×21</span>.

 ---